What color is pain relief? A study from University of Arizona College of Medicine in Tucson suggests green — at least when it comes to migraines.

 Then, for another 10 weeks, participants spent one to two hours daily with a strip that emitted green light, at the same brightness level as the previous white.
 On average, the green light treatment resulted in a decrease in the number of migraines participants experienced.

-Further research is required to explore the light’s effects in a larger participant pool and account for the placebo effect.
-But the early results could be a green light in the drive for migraine relief.
+More study is needed to replicate the light’s effects in a larger participant pool and account for the placebo effect.
+But the early results could be a green light on the way to migraine relief.